aljoxo/Arisen/README.md

 ## Updating the modlist

 Before updating, please check the [changelog](https://github.com/aljoxo/Apotheosis/blob/main/ApotheosisChangelog.md) and back up your saves.
 You may need to start a new game after certain updates.
 If you are curious to know if an update is save safe or not, then refer to the version number.
 The first digit should indicate major version, second digit should indicate minor version (these are likely to be save safe unless otherwise specified), the third digit will mostly represent bug fixes, etc.
-  - If the modlist is updated from 1.0.0 to 2.0.0, then this version is absolutely, under no circumstances, save safe.
+  - If the modlist is updated from `1.0.0` to `2.0.0`, then this version is absolutely, under no circumstances, save safe.
-  - If the modlist is updated from 1.0.0 to 1.1.0, then this version is unlikely to be save safe, but it is possible depending on my consistency.
+  - If the modlist is updated from `1.0.0` to `1.1.0`, then this version is unlikely to be save safe, but it is possible depending on my consistency.
-  - If the modlist is updated from 1.0.0 to 1.0.1, then this version should only contain bug fixes and other miscellaneous tweaks that should have no affect on saves.
+  - If the modlist is updated from `1.0.0` to `1.0.1`, then this version should only contain bug fixes and other miscellaneous tweaks that should have no affect on saves.
+  - The [changelog](https://github.com/aljoxo/Apotheosis/blob/main/ApotheosisChangelog.md) will almost always have a note about whether or not the update is save safe, and whether or not there are any additional, precautionary steps you should take to ensure your saves do not have issues.

 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
 To not have mods delete, add **[NoDelete]** at the beginning of said mod.
 **ALWAYS** back up saves before an update.
 Because of the method Wabbajack uses to include the start save, any save within the profile will be wiped.
 Please Please Please make sure you back up your saves if you plan on continuing a playthrough across a **save safe** update.